-Waste is generated by us every day.
-These wastes include various kinds of materials and are broadly classified into two types:
+We generate waste every day.
+These wastes include different kinds of materials and can be roughly classified into two types:

 1. Natural ecosystem:

-The interaction between the living organisms with the environment is termed as a natural ecosystem.
-Some of the examples are marine ecosystems which include the oceans where algae, consumers, as well as the decomposers, reside.
+Any living organism such as animal or human that interacts with non-living elements such as air or soil, can create an ecosystem.
+This interaction between the living organisms with the environment is known as a natural ecosystem.
+Examples of the natural ecosystems are marine ecosystems, which include the oceans where fish, algae, plants, consumers, and decomposers, reside.

 2. Artificial ecosystem:

 This type of ecosystem needs human involvement for its creation.
 Humans create it by using natural components like animals and plants.
 These man made (artificial) ecosystems include gardens, ponds, fountains, aquariums, parks, etc.